 When I painted our walk-in closets I removed the shelf support brackets but left the wire shelves in place.
 I thought it was going to be too difficult to remove the shelves themselves and just resigned myself to painting around them.
 While it did take much longer this way, it wasn’t such a horrible way of doing it, since the closet was roomy enough where I could get to all the hard to reach places with my paintbrush.

 Our pantry closet was a bit more difficult.
 I just completed painting the inside of it and since those shelves were not removable – I had to cut in around all of them.
 It took forever (or felt like it at least)!
 Besides painting all of the inside walls with a paintbrush (there was no space to use a roller) the most difficult part of painting the pantry was trying to reach the top corners while squeezing my head and arms into very small areas.
 This is why I think people just leave these closets the color they are and don’t bother to paint them at all.

-After: Master Closet, Hall Closet and Pantry
+After (from left to right): Master Closet, Hall Closet and Pantry

 The kids’ closets were the first to get mini-makeovers.
 We knew we had to add shelving if we wanted to make their closets a little more functional.
 My plan was to add cube shelving to the middle of the closet, one horizontal shelve on top of that and three hanging rods.
 I found affordable cube shelving at BigLots and bought them using my 20% off coupon (score!).
 I assembled the units and Pieter helped connect them together – one on top of the other.